RANCHERS : THE LOCAL CONSERVATIONISTS

 Neil’s ranch is nestled in the lowlands of the Ruby Range.
 His family has been here for generations, and he too has children and grandchildren willing to carry on the practice.

 I was invited down to assist on Neil’s ranch for a day.
 On this particular day, he was preg-testing the last of his cattle before the winter season.
-It’s a process that is very intimate for a rancher because he gets to ensure that each cow is in good health, and extra care is taken to the ones in need.
+It’s a process that is very intimate for a rancher because he gets to ensure that each cow is in good health, and extra care is taken for the ones in need.

 Around his ranch is a wonderful landscape.
 Neil, like Rick, also supports wildlife across his property.
 Deer hunting in this area is a particularly popular activity, and Neil allows many hunters on his property through the Block Management System while making sure some of the best hunting grounds are saved for his grandchildren.